 Meet Kafka

-Introduction to publish/subscribe messaging, history of creation on LinkedIn, basic concepts: messages, batches, schemas, topics, partitions, producers, consumers, brokers.
+Introduction to publish/subscribe messaging, Kafka's origins at LinkedIn, and the core vocabulary: messages, batches, schemas, topics, partitions, producers, consumers, and brokers.

 Managing Apache Kafka ProgrammaticallyNEW

-AdminClient API: asynchronous interface for managing topics, configurations, consumer groups, cluster metadata.
-Leader election and reassigning replicas.
+AdminClient API as an asynchronous interface for managing topics, configurations, consumer groups, and cluster metadata, plus leader election and replica reassignment.

 Installing Kafka